WordOps/docs.wordops.net/docs/migration-from-easyengine.md

 !!! warning

     If some sites are still using php5.6 or php7.0 and are not compatible with newer PHP versions, do not change their vhost configuration.
 WordOps minimum and default PHP version is PHP 7.2.
-Additionally sites previously created with `--w3tc`  will have to use another cache option as we deprecated this stack.
+Additionally, sites previously created with `--w3tc`  will have to use another cache option as we deprecated this stack.

 ### Updating site configuration